dhis2/developer-portal/blog/2021-11-19-pwa-tech-1/index.md

       4. Reads some environment variables and passes them to the App Adapter
    3. An **App Scripts CLI** which provides development tools and performs build-time jobs (accessed under the `d2-app-scripts` alias):
       1. Builds the app:
-         1. Handling internationalization (“i18n”) jobs (which outside of the scope of this article)
+         1. Handles internationalization (“i18n”) jobs (which outside of the scope of this article)
-         2. Creating a shell directory from the App Shell package to inject that app under development into
+         2. Creates a shell directory from the App Shell package to inject the app under development into
-         3. Generating manifests for the app
+         3. Generates manifests for the app
-         4. Transpiling and injecting the app’s code into the shell directory
+         4. Transpiles and injectes the app’s code into the shell directory
-         5. Adding environment variables according to the app’s config file
+         5. Adds environment variables according to the app’s config file
-         6. Creating a production build of the app in the shell and creating a bundle for upload to a DHIS2 instance
+         6. Creates a production build of the app in the shell and creating a bundle for upload to a DHIS2 instance
       2. Runs a development server: transpiles the app, injects it into a shell, and serves it from a development server
-      3. And does some other jobs that are not relevant to PWA:
+      3. And does some other jobs that won't be relevant to PWA but can be read about in [its documentation](https://platform.dhis2.nu/#/scripts):
          1. Internationalization (i18n) extraction and generation
          2. Automated testing infrastructure
          3. Publication and release scripts
-2. Run-time tools: React components and hooks that provide services to the app
+2. Run-time tools: React components and hooks that provide services to the app under development
    1. The **App Runtime**, which provides several services listed below.
-It depend on a universal `<Provider>` component to provide context, which the App Adapter wraps the app under development with.
-Source code can be found in the [`app-runtime` repository](https://github.com/dhis2/app-runtime/)
+It depends on a universal `<Provider>` component to provide context, which the App Adapter normally provides.
+Read more at the [App Runtime documentation](https://runtime.dhis2.nu), and source code can be found in the [`app-runtime` repository](https://github.com/dhis2/app-runtime/)
-      1. A **Data Service** which provides a declarative API for sending and receiving data to and from the DHIS2 backend
+      1. A **Data Service** provides a declarative API for sending and receiving data to and from the DHIS2 backend
-      2. A **Config Service** which exposes several app configuration parameters
+      2. A **Config Service** exposes several app configuration parameters
-      3. An **Alerts Service** which provides a declarative API for showing and hiding in-app alerts (which works with the Alerts manager component described in the App Adapter above)
+      3. An **Alerts Service** provides a declarative API for showing and hiding in-app alerts (which works with the Alerts manager component described in the App Adapter above)

-   2. A **UI Library** for reusable interface components. [`ui` repository](https://github.com/dhis2/ui)
+   2. A **UI Library** provides reusable interface components that implement the DHIS2 design system.
+See more at the [UI documentation](https://ui.dhis2.nu) and the [`ui` repository](https://github.com/dhis2/ui)

 #### Example build sequence

 That list is a lot to take in; to illustrate how these features work together, consider this series of events that happens when you initialize and build an app:

-1. Using the [d2 CLI](https://cli.dhis2.nu/#/) (which includes the App Scripts CLI mentioned above), a new Platform app is [initialized](https://platform.dhis2.nu/#/scripts/init) using `d2 app scripts init new-app`.
+1. Using the [d2 global CLI](https://cli.dhis2.nu/#/) (which includes the App Scripts CLI mentioned above), a new Platform app is [bootstrapped](https://platform.dhis2.nu/#/bootstrapping) using `d2 app scripts init new-app` in the terminal.
 2. Inside the `new-app/` directory that the above script just created, the `yarn build` command is run which runs [`d2-app-scripts build`](https://platform.dhis2.nu/#/scripts/build), which initiates the following steps.
 Any directory or file paths described below are relative to `new-app/`.
 3. i18n jobs are executed.
 (Not important to this article)
-4. The `build` scripts creates a new app shell in the `.d2/shell/` directory.
+4. The `build` script creates a new app shell in the `.d2/shell/` directory.
 5. A web app manifest is generated.
 6. The app code written in `src/` is transpiled and copied into the `.d2/shell/src/D2App/` directory.
-7. At this stage, the shell is importing the component exported from `src/App.js` (the default entry point, now copied into `.d2/shell/src/D2App/App.js`), and wraps it with the App Adapter before rendering the wrapped app into an anchor node in the DOM.
+7. Inside the shell at this stage, the files are set up so that the root component exported from the "entry point" in the app under development (which would be `<App />` from `src/App.js` by default, which has now been copied into `.d2/shell/src/D2App/App.js`) is _imported_ by a file in the shell [that wraps it with the App Adapter](https://github.com/dhis2/app-platform/blob/master/shell/src/App.js), and then the [wrapped app gets rendered](https://github.com/dhis2/app-platform/blob/master/shell/src/index.js) into an anchor node in the DOM.
-8. Using this shell-encapsulated app in the `.d2/shell/` directory, a minified production build is compiled (the encapsulated app is now basically a “Create React App” app, and the build is performed by the `react-scripts build` script) and output to the `build/app/` directory in the app root.
+8. Using this shell-encapsulated app that's now set up in the `.d2/shell/` directory, a minified production build is compiled.
+The encapsulated app is now basically a “Create React App” app, and the build is performed by the `react-scripts build` script and output to the `build/app/` directory in the app root.
 9. A zipped bundle of the app is also created and output to `build/bundle/`, which can be uploaded to a DHIS2 instance.

 Hopefully this sequence of events illustrates how the App Adapter, App Shell, and App Scripts CLI work together.